Dizmar-e Sharqi Rural District

+Dizmar-e Sharqi Rural District (دهستان ديزمار شرقي) is in Manjavan District of Khoda Afarin County, East Azerbaijan province, Iran.
+Its capital is the village of Mardanaqom.

 History

-Dizmar was first mentioned by the renowned historian Hamdallah Mustawfi in the mid-fourteenth century, "Dizmar is a district in the north of Tabriz which includes more than 50 villages ..."
+Dizmar was first mentioned by the renowned historian Hamdallah Mustawfi in the mid-fourteenth century: "Dizmar is a district in the north of Tabriz which includes more than 50 villages..."
 Mardanaqom, was also mentioned by Hamdallah Mustawfi as a thriving village.
 The landmark, manifesting ancient history of the district, is an ancient plane tree in Kavanaq village (included on the map).
 The tree is about 3 meter in diameter and is said to have lived for 500 years.
 Moreover, on a mountain between Kavanaq and Mardanaqom, there is a castle dating from Sasanian era.
 It was used as a jail for high-ranking officials during Khwarazmian reign.